LukaLambrecht/pixelae/studies/pixel_clusters_2024/nmf/dials-models/README.md

 Open another terminal (and go to this directory and start the virtual environment), and run `python test_predictions.py -p 8080 -n pixel-barrel-nmf`.
 You will need to update this script (and the command line args) for your particular use case though.
 In case it runs correctly, you should get the expected output; else you can check the terminal window where the server is running for the particular error message.
-You can stop the server with ctrl+Z, but you also need to do `docker container ls` and `docker rm -f <id>` to free up the port.
+You can stop the server with ctrl+C. Or if you do ctrl+Z instead, but then you also need to do `docker container ls` and `docker rm -f <id>` to free up the port.

 Finally, do `dismcli package -u https://dev-cmsdials-api.web.cern.ch`.